modelon-community/Assimulo/trunk/doc/sphinx/source/tutorial.rst

 Having defined the differential equation together with a set of initial conditions, lets create a solver object for the problem.
 But in order to create a solver object a problem object is needed, which is a class from the Assimulo package where a user specifies the problem. ::

-    from Assimulo.Problem import Explicit_Problem #Imports the problem formulation from Assimulo
+    from assimulo.problem import Explicit_Problem #Imports the problem formulation from Assimulo

     model = Explicit_Problem()             #Create an Assimulo problem model.f = rhs                          #This is how the rhs connects to the Assimulo problem